FajarRamadhanBBX/FajarRamadhanBBX/README.md

 # Hi, I'm Fajar Ramadhan! 👋

 ## 🦆 About Me
-Active Informatics student at Universitas Pembangunan Nasional Veteran Jakarta with a strong interest in AI, Data Science, and Product.
-Proficient in data analysis, with hands-on experience in designing, implementing, and optimizing machine learning and deep learning models.
+Active Informatics student at Universitas Pembangunan Nasional Veteran Jakarta with a strong interest in Cloud, and AI.
 Highly motivated to learn and open to feedback for continuous improvement.
-Committed to developing products that are useful for users and profitable from a business perspective.

 ## 🛠 Tech Stack 🛠
 <div align="center">